Bonfires

 Bonfire tips

-• Never burn household rubbish, plastic, rubber, furniture foam or tarred felt
+• never burn household rubbish, plastic, rubber, furniture foam or tarred felt

-• Do not light a bonfire if it is wet or windy
+• do not light a bonfire if it is wet or windy

-• Never leave a bonfire unsupervised or leave it to smoulder
+• never leave a bonfire unsupervised or leave it to smoulder

-• Avoid burning at weekends and on Bank Holidays, when neighbours want to be outside
+• avoid burning at weekends and on Bank Holidays, when neighbours want to be outside